msimms/OpenWorkoutWeb/README.md

 * Track mile and kilometer split times.
 [Feature Page](https://github.com/msimms/StraenWeb/issues/19)
 * Bug fixes.

+### 0.21
+* Moved more functionality to the API.
+* Moved distance and pace calculations to the front end (at least when using Google Maps).
+[Feature Page](https://github.com/msimms/StraenWeb/issues/20)
+* Bug fixes.

 ## Tech
 This software uses several other source projects to work properly: